StaticcaptureValue: boolean

 The emitted warning can be inspected with

-and will have the
+process.on('warning') and will have the

-properties, referring to the event emitter
+count properties, referring to the event emitter

 instance, the event's name and the number of attached

 listeners, respectively.
-Its name
+Its name property is set

-to 'MaxListenersExceededWarning'
+to 'MaxListenersExceededWarning'.

 Static